Own-Data-Privateer/hoardy-web/tool/README.md

   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
+  - `-q, --quiet`
+  : don't print end-of-program warnings to stderr
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
   - `-u, --unabridged`
   : print all data in full
   - `--abridged`
   : shorten long strings for brevity, useful when you want to visually scan through batch data dumps; default
-  - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`